Jan Ruff-O'Herne: Biography

 Ruff-O'Herne was born in 1923 in Bandung in the Dutch East Indies, then a colony of the Dutch Empire.
+She grew up as a devout Catholic.
 During the Japanese occupation of the Dutch East Indies, Ruff-O'Herne and thousands of Dutch women were forced into hard physical labor at a prisoner-of-war camp at a disused army barracks in Ambarawa, Indonesia.
 In February 1944, high-ranking Japanese officials arrived at the camp and ordered all single girls seventeen years and older to line up.
 Ten girls were chosen; Ruff-O'Herne, twenty-one years old at the time, was one of them.
 Ruff-O'Herne and six other young women were taken by Japanese officers to an old Dutch colonial house at Semarang.
 The girls thought they would be forced into factory work or used for propaganda.
 They soon realized that the colonial house was to be converted to a military brothel.
 Ruff-O'Herne got the signature of each girl that night on a small white handkerchief and embroidered it in different colours which she kept for fifty years and referred to it in her writing as precious "secret evidence of the crimes done to us".

 On their first day, photographs of the women were taken and displayed at the reception area.
 The soldiers picked the girls they wanted from the photographs.
 The girls were all given Japanese names; all were names of flowers.
 Over the following three months, the women were repeatedly raped and beaten.